ClimDesign/WidespreadRiskReport/README.md

-# WidespreadRiskReport
+# Report on Widespread Risk

-Report on the analysis of widespread risk of flooding and extreme precipitation
+This repository contains a report on the analysis of widespread risk of flooding and extreme precipitation in eastern Norway